30.000 ways to reach 55% decarbonization of the European electricity sector: Results

-Applying the described MCMC method, a total of 30.000 random configurations were drawn, with an acceptance rate of $\approx 80\%$.
-All samples were saved allowing for analysis of emitted CO$_2$, technology investments, and electricity prices.

-In Figure \ref{fig:co2red_cost}, the resulting realized CO$_2$ emissions from all configurations of national reduction target allocations is shown, plotted against their total system costs.
-The reference scenario (Efficiency) with the lowest total system cost is indicated with the red cross.
-The Pareto optimal front was calculated by continuously decreasing the targeted joint CO$_2$ emissions and is indicated by the blue line.
+Applying the AMH method, a total of 30.000 near-optimal configurations of national emission targets were drawn randomly and unbiasedly.
+In Figure \ref{fig:co2red_cost}, the resulting realized CO$_2$ emissions from all configurations are shown, plotted against their total system costs.
+Five principle effort sharing schemes, inspired by \cite{Zhou_2016}, are shown as a reference.
+The principle schemes and their associated effort sharing rules are found in Table \ref{tab:scenarios}.
+The Efficiency scheme - representing a uniform CO$_2$ price - is implemented with two global emission reduction goals, namely 55\% and 70\% reductions.
+The reference scenario with the lowest total system cost is the Efficiency 55\% scenario.
+Further detail on the principle effort sharing schemes is found in the Experimental Procedures.
+In Figure \ref{fig:co2red_cost}, the Pareto front showing the cost versus CO$_2$ reduction trade-off is shown with a blue line.
+The Pareto optimal front was calculated by continuously decreasing the targeted joint CO$_2$ emissions using a uniform CO$_2$ price.

-In the figure, a gap between the Pareto optimal front and the actual outcomes can be observed.
+In Figure \ref{fig:co2red_cost}, a gap between the Pareto optimal front and the samples can be observed.
 There is nothing preventing the sampler from identifying configurations on the Pareto optimal front, it is, however, very unlikely.
-The probability of the sampler drawing the exact combination of the 33 variables that will lead to a Pareto optimal solution is very low.
-This also shows that the optimal solution is an extreme scenario that is very hard to obtain without extensive collaboration and agreement between all model countries.
+This shows that the optimal solution is an extreme scenario that is very hard to obtain without extensive collaboration and agreement between all European countries.
 This is very unlikely, as countries have individual national targets and agendas.
-Therefore, we argue that solutions located in the dark blue regions of Figure \ref{fig:co2red_cost} can be considered as significantly more probable outcomes because they can be realized with many different configurations of national reduction targets.
+Therefore, we argue that solutions located in the dark blue regions of Figure \ref{fig:co2red_cost} can be considered significantly more probable outcomes because they can be realized with many different configurations of national emission targets.